valerytschopp/ubuntu-mswinurl/README.md

 # ubuntu-mswinurl

-Handles mimetype application/x-mswinurl.
+Handles mimetype `application/x-mswinurl`.

-The handler will open the internet shortcut .url file in the user's preferred web browser.
+The handler will open the internet shortcut `.url` file in the user's preferred web browser.